Methodist Church of Great Britain: Local churches

 Membership of the Methodist Church is held in a particular local church, or in a local ecumenical partnership.
 For people who wish to become members of the church there is a period of instruction and, once the local church council is satisfied with the person's sincere acceptance of the basis of membership of the Methodist Church, a service of confirmation and reception into membership is held; if they have not previously been baptised, the service will include baptism.
 (Each member of a local church receives a membership ticket at least once a year; in early Methodism, tickets were issued by Wesley every three months as evidence of a member's good standing.)
-As at October 2016, church members are dispersed over 4,512 local churches—unevenly distributed over a small number of large churches and a large number of small churches.Local church can refer to both the congregation and the building in which it meets (though the building may also be called a chapel).
+As at October 2016, church members are dispersed over 4,512 local churches—unevenly distributed over a small number of large churches and a large number of small churches.

+Local church can refer to both the congregation and the building in which it meets (though the building may also be called a chapel).
 It is the whole body of members of the Methodist Church linked with one particular place of worship.
 The concept of the local church is based on the original Methodist "societies" that existed within the Church of England during the time of John Wesley's ministry.
-A local church is normally led by a presbyter, usually referred to as "the minister".
+A local church is led by one or more presbyters, who are usually referred to as "the minister".

 Some church members belong to a church council, either because they have been elected by the local church members, or because they hold one of a number of offices within the local church.
 The church council, with a minister, has responsibility for running the local church.
 Members of the church council are also trustees of the local church.
 The church council appoints two or more church stewards, who exercise pastoral responsibility in conjunction with the minister and together provide a leadership role across "the whole range of the church's life and activity".